BikerSam86/phi-field_correction/Supporting_Info.md

 ## Abstract

 We present a framework where physical reality emerges from a one-dimensional phase manifold, with all observable phenomena arising from phase oscillations.
 The phi-field (φ) represents local phase density relative to a vacuum datum at φ = 0.
 All dimensions, including time, are waveform modes of the underlying phase field oscillating along orthogonal phase axes.
 Matter exists as positive phase rotations (φ > 0), while antimatter occupies the negative phase domain (φ < 0) extending to negative infinity.
-All particles, including protons, exist as pure phase oscillations with zero spatial diameter.
+All particles, including protons, exist as pure phase oscillations with zero spatial diameter, incorporating spin through χ_spin(σ,τ) = exp(iσ·S·ωτ/2).
 Three spatial dimensions and time emerge as resonant waveform modes that maintain stability through orthogonal phase axes and resonance conditions.
 Off-resonance perturbations emit energy, causing decay back to stable configurations.
-Apparent particle "sizes" emerge as measurement artifacts from phase sampling by different probes.
-Through rigorous mathematical analysis, we demonstrate how dimensional waveforms arise from phase oscillations on orthogonal axes, derive fundamental constants from phase relationships, and resolve the proton radius puzzle as a natural consequence of probe-dependent phase sampling.
-The framework makes testable predictions including phase-induced modifications to atomic spectra (Δν ~ 4.5 Hz for hydrogen 1S-2S), gravitational wave phase rotations (δφ ~ 10⁻⁶ rad), antimatter interferometry shifts, and scale-dependent gravitational corrections.
-All physical phenomena emerge from a single governing equation: ∂²φ/∂τ² = f(φ,∂φ/∂τ) on the one-dimensional manifold.
+Apparent particle "sizes" emerge as measurement artifacts from phase sampling by different probes, with spin-dependent corrections F_spin(probe,target) accounting for quantum mechanical effects.
+Through rigorous mathematical analysis including spin-orbit coupling, we demonstrate how dimensional waveforms arise from phase oscillations on orthogonal axes, derive fundamental constants from phase relationships, and resolve the proton radius puzzle as a natural consequence of probe-dependent phase sampling with spin corrections.
+The framework makes testable predictions including phase-induced modifications to atomic spectra (Δν ~ 4.5 Hz for hydrogen 1S-2S), gravitational wave phase rotations (δφ ~ 6 × 10⁻⁶ rad), antimatter interferometry shifts, and scale-dependent gravitational corrections, all with improved precision through spin coherence effects.
+All physical phenomena emerge from a single governing equation with spin: ∂²φ/∂τ² = f(φ,∂φ/∂τ) + λ_SO(∂φ/∂τ × ∇φ)·σ on the one-dimensional manifold.

-**Keywords:** phase space theory, dimensional waveforms, zero-diameter particles, proton radius puzzle, phase sampling, waveform resonance, orthogonal phase axes
+**Keywords:** phase space theory, dimensional waveforms, zero-diameter particles, proton radius puzzle, phase sampling, waveform resonance, orthogonal phase axes, spin corrections, error reduction

 ## 1. Introduction